cklineFL/NPM-Cmds/README.md

 ## Install
 Cmd: `npm install <<package name>>`

+this command will install a package in the project.json 'dependencies' section

+Cmd: `npm install --save-dev <<package name>>`

-this command will install a package in the project's 'node_modules' directory
+this command will install a package in the project.json 'devDependencies' section

 Cmd: `npm install`